Peter Bray

+Early life

 Bray is a Cornishman born in 1957.
 He was an outdoor pursuits instructor from Pencoed College in Bridgend.

+Kayaking across the Atlantic

 He set out to cross the Atlantic Ocean in a kayak on June 23, 2001, from Newfoundland, Canada.
 After a 3000 mi 76-day journey, he arrived on the West Coast of Ireland on Wednesday, September 5, 2001.
 The former member of the British Army's Special Air Service Boat Troop was aiming to raise £100,000 for two children's hospices.
 Bray's first attempt to cross the Atlantic in a kayak ended in failure in 2000 after he capsized and he spent more than 30 hours adrift in waters of the North Atlantic.
 Jason Rice designed the special kayak which made the historic crossing.

 In 2004, Bray was part of the four-man team on the Pink Lady, who together attempted the fastest crossing from St. John's, NF, Canada to Falmouth, England.
 Just 370 miles short of their destination, he again failed when the boat was broken in two by Hurricane Alex after 39 days at sea.